zlatanvasovic/hackwork/CONTRIBUTING.md

 - **Search for existing issues.** It's painful to go through a lot of duplicate issues.
 You help a lot by first checking has someone else reported the same issue.
-- **Be sure that the bug is within the Hackwork core.** I can't fix errors with your web server, but I can help, though.
+- **Be sure that the bug is within the Hackwork core.** Errors with your web server are out of this project's scope.
 - **Share useful information.** Telling what operating system and web server you're using and steps to reproduce the bug is very helpful.